MMDVS-LF: Multi-Modal Dynamic Vision Sensor and Eye-Tracking Dataset for Line Following: CONCLUSIONS

 \section{CONCLUSIONS}

-We introduced MMDVS-LF, a multimodal, compact, and easy-to-use dataset primarily intended for basic research, focusing on novel deep learning solutions leveraging sparse DVS data for control applications.
+We introduced MMDVS-LF, a multimodal, compact, and easy-to-use dataset primarily intended for basic research, focusing on novel deep learning solutions leveraging sparse DVS and eye-tracking data for control applications.
 The paper described the methods for recording experiments and constructing the dataset.
-We also showed several use cases of our dataset and demonstrated the power of recurrent neural networks predicting steering commands from time surface data.
+We also showed several use cases of our dataset and demonstrated the power of RNNs predicting steering commands from time surface representation, and validated their attention by the eye-tracking data.

-In the future, we aim to explore DVS-specific control solutions and verify the attention maps of trained neural networks with the recorded eye-tracking data.
-The relatively inexpensive standardized platform of F1Tenth cars holds the potential to deploy end-to-end machine learning solutions on hardware, making it accessible to universities, research institutions, and the general public to test their solution developed and trained on the MMDVS-LF dataset.
+The relatively inexpensive standardized platform of \roboracer cars holds the potential to deploy end-to-end machine learning solutions on hardware, making it accessible to universities, research institutions, and the general public to test their solution developed and trained on the MMDVS-LF dataset.